-The dean of students provides leadership and administrative management for student life offices and operations, including the Student Development Center, International Student Services, Ethnic Student Services, Residence Life, the Center for Service and Work, Career Development, Student Activities, the Counseling Center, the Health Center, and Templeton Student Center.
-The dean advises several student groups and oversees the student conduct system.
+The dean of students provides leadership and administrative management for student life offices and operations, including Residence Life, Student Activities, Ethnic Student Services, International Student Services, Student Support Services (disabilities services), Career Advising, Community Service and Leadership Development, College Outdoors, Student Success and Wellness Program, Student Employment, the Counseling Center, the Health Center, and Templeton Student Center.
+The dean advocates for all students and oversees the student conduct system.
 The office of the Dean of Students is located in Templeton Student Center, upper level.